 The LSD-first RadixSort consists of L phases, say i = 1, 2, ..., L, in each phase we stably sort all strings according to their i-th least significant digit.
 A running example of LSD-first RadixSort is given in Figure 7.5: the red digits (characters) are the ones that are going to be sorted in the current phase, whereas the green digits are the ones already sorted in the previous phases.
 Each phase produces a new sorted order which deploys the order in the input sequence, obtained from the previous phases, to resolve the ordering of the strings which show equal digits in the currently compared position i.
 As an example let us consider the strings 111 and 017 in the 2nd phase of Figure 7.5.
 These strings present the same second digit so their ordering in the second phase poses 111 before 017, just because this was the ordering after the first sorting step.
 This is clearly a wrong order which will be nonetheless correctly adjusted after the last phase which operates on the third digit, i.e. 1 vs 0.
-The time complexity can be easily estimated as L times the cost of executing CountingSort over n integer digits drawn from the range $[1, \sigma]$ .
-Hence it is $O(L(n + \sigma))$ .
-A nice property of this sorter is that it is in-place whenever the sorting black-box is in-place, namely $\sigma = O(1)$ .
+The time complexity can be easily estimated as L times the cost of executing CountingSort over n integer digits drawn from the range $[1, \sigma]$.
+Hence it is $O(L (n + \sigma))$.
+A nice property of this sorter is that it is in-place whenever the sorting black-box is in-place, namely $\sigma = O(1)$.

-LEMMA 7.2 LSD-first Radixsort solves the string-sorting problem over an integer alphabet of size $\sigma$ in $O(L(n + \sigma)) = O(N + L\sigma)$ time and O(N) space.
+LEMMA 7.2 LSD-first Radixsort solves the string-sorting problem over an integer alphabet of size σ in $O(L(n + \sigma)) = O(N + L\sigma)$ time and O(N) space.
 The sorter is in-place iff an in-place digit sorter is adopted.

 Proof Time and space efficiency follow from the previous observations.
 The correctness is proved by deploying the stability of the Counting Sort.
-Let $\alpha$ and $\beta$ be two strings of S, and assume that $\alpha < \beta$ according to the lexicographic order.
-Since we assumed that S's strings have the same length we can decompose these two strings into three parts: $\alpha = \gamma a \alpha_1$ and $\beta = \gamma b \beta_1$ , where $\gamma$ is the longest common prefix between $\alpha$ and $\beta$ (possibly it is empty), a < b are the first mismatch characters, $\alpha_1$ and $\beta_1$ are the two remaining suffixes (which may be empty).
+Let α and β be two strings of S, and assume that $\alpha < \beta$ according to the lexicographic order.
+Since we assumed that S's strings have the same length we can decompose these two strings into three parts: $\alpha = \gamma a \alpha_1$ and $\beta = \gamma b \beta_1$, where γ is the longest common prefix between α and β (possibly it is empty), a < b are the first mismatch characters, α_1 and β_1 are the two remaining suffixes (which may be empty).

 The previous time bound deserves few comments.
 LSD-first RadixSort processes all digits of all strings, so it seems not appealing when $d \ll N$ with respect to MSD-first RadixSort.
 But the efficiency of LSD-first RadixSort hinges onto the observation that nobody prevents a phase to sort groups of digits rather than a single digit at a time.
 Clearly the longer is this group, the larger is the time complexity of a phase, but the smaller is the number of phases.
 We are in the presence of a trade-off that can be tuned by investigating deeply the relation that exists between these two parameters.
-Without loss of generality, we simplify our discussion by assuming that the strings in S are binary and have equal-length of b bits, so N = bn and $\sigma = 2$ .
-Of course, this is not a limitation in practice because any string is encoded in memory as a bit sequence; in theory, we can assume to pre-sort the alphabet-characters in $O(N \log \sigma)$ time and then encode them via bit-sequences of $[\log \sigma]$ bits reflecting the digit order.
+Without loss of generality, we simplify our discussion by assuming that the strings in S are binary and have equal-length of b bits, so $N \log \sigma = bn$.
+Of course, this is not a limitation in practice because any string is encoded in memory as a bit sequence, where each digit in Σ is encoded in $\log \sigma$ bits.

-LEMMA 7.3 LSD-first RadixSort takes $\Theta(\frac{b}{r}(n+2^r))$ time and O(nb) = O(N) space to sort n strings of b bits each.
+LEMMA 7.3 LSD-first RadixSort takes $\Theta(\frac{b}{r}(n+2^r))$ time and $O(nb) = O(N \log \sigma)$ space to sort n strings of b bits each.
 Here $r \le b$ is a positive integer fixed in advance.